ManualForArchipelago/Manual/docs/resources/spreadsheet-templates-for-world-design.md

 It's view-only.
 To get your own editable copy, go to File -> Make a copy.
 You can then edit the copy to your liking to fit your world's specific documentation needs.

 ## Advanced Planning Spreadsheet Template
-A Manual community member, Lynn, has created an awesome Google Sheets template to help with organizing all aspects of your apworld!
+A Manual community member, Pixie, has created an awesome Google Sheets template to help with organizing all aspects of your apworld!
 This sheet goes into a lot more detail compared to the basic template above, and does a great job of showing what notes in a sheet would look like as syntax in a Manual world.

 An example of the sheet can be found here: https://docs.google.com/spreadsheets/d/1HuvLL_4XbwTEna7b-DFeWsA0lDduQkmb__jtVMv10Hc/edit?usp=sharing